varya/steroids/_posts/steroids-js/2013-11-11-cordova-3-1-migration.markdown

 <script scr="/cordova.js"></script>
 {% endhighlight %}

+This is required because of the way `cordova.js` uses a relative path to look for `cordova_plugins.js`.
+Not loading `cordova.js` from localhost root thus makes all plugins nonfunctional.

 ## config.xml changes

 The `config.ios.xml` and `config.android.xml` files have changed to conform more srtictly to the [W3C Packaged Web Apps specification](http://www.w3.org/TR/widgets/) – the easiest way to see the changes is to create a new Steroids project with the latest Steroids CLI version.
 You can also take a look at the updated [iOS config.xml][ios-config-xml] and [Android config.xml][android-config-xml] guides.